 e.
 Does the project site contain, or is it substantially contiguous to, a building, archaeological site, or district which is listed on, or has been nominated by the NYS Board of Historic Preservation for inclusion on, the State or National Register of Historic Places?
-Ves No If Yes: i .
-Nature of historic/archaeological resource: Archaeological Site Historic Building or District ii .
+If Yes: ✓ Yes No i.
+Nature of historic/archaeological resource: □Archaeological Site □Historic Building or District ii.
 Name: See Attachment #4 iii.
-Brief description of attributes on which listing is based: See Cultural Resources Study. f le the project site or any parties of it located in or adjacent to an area designated as considius for f.
-Is the project site, or any portion of it, located in or adjacent to an area designated as sensitive for archaeological sites on the NY State Historic Preservation Office (SHPO) archaeological site inventory?
-Ves No g.
-Have additional archaeological or historic site(s) or resources been identified on the project site?
-If Yes; Ves No i .
-Describe possible resource(s): See Cultural Resources Study ii .
+Brief description of attributes on which listing is based: See Cultural Resources Study f.
+Is the project site, or any portion of it, located in or adjacent to an area designated as sensitive for archaeological sites on the NY State Historic Preservation Office (SHPO) archaeological site inventory? ☑Yes □No g.
+Have additional archaeological or historic site(s) or resources been identified on the project site? ✓ Yes No If Yes: i.
+Describe possible resource(s): See Cultural Resources Study ii.
 Basis for identification: h.
 Is the project site within five miles of any officially designated and publicly accessible federal, state, or local scenic or aesthetic resource?
-Yes No If Yes: i.
-Identify resource: ii.
-Nature of, or basis for, designation (e.g., established highway overlook, state or local park, state historic trail or etc.): scenic byway, iii.
-Distance between project and resource: miles. i.
+If Yes: ☐ Yes ☑ No i.
+Identify resource:ii.
+Nature of, or basis for, designation (e.g., established highway overlook, state or local park, state historic trail or agania hunyay elc.): sceme byway, etc.): miles. i.
 Is the project site located within a designated river corridor under the Wild, Scenic and Recreational Rivers Program 6 NYCRR 666?
-Yes 7 No If Yes: i .
+If Yes: Yes Z No i.
 Identify the name of the river and its designation: ii.
-Is the activity consistent with development restrictions contained in 6NYCRR Part 666?
-Yes 🖉 No

-F. Additional Information

-Attach any additional information which may be needed to clarify your project.

-If you have identified any adverse impacts which could be associated with your proposal, please describe those impacts plus any measures which you propose to avoid or minimize them.
+Is the activity consistent with development restrictions contained in 6NYCRR Part 666? ☐ Yes Z No F. Additional Information Attach any additional information which may be needed to clarify your project.
+If you have identified any adverse impacts which could be associated with your proposal, please describe those in measures which you propose to avoid or minimize them. npacts plus any G. Verification I certify that the information provided is true to the best of my knowledge.
+Applicant/Sponsor Name Thomas Richards Date 12/23/2003 Signature Title Mayor, City of Rochester · · · · · · · · · · · · · · · · · · ·